ceres-solver/ceres-solver/docs/source/introduction.rst

 ---------------------
-* Ceres has an **integrated modelling layer**, making it easy and intutive to model large, complex cost functions with interacting terms, such as a moving vehicle with multiple sensors and tricky dynamics
+* Ceres has an **integrated modelling layer**, making it easy and intutive to model large, complex cost functions with interacting terms, such as a moving vehicle with multiple sensors and tricky dynamics.
-* Ceres has **integrated automatic differentiation**, avoiding the error-prone task of manually computing derivatives
+* Ceres has **integrated automatic differentiation**, avoiding the error-prone task of manually computing derivatives.
-* Ceres can model a **wide variety of problems**, beyond simple nonlinear least squares, thanks to robust loss functions and local parameterizations (e.g. for quaternions)
+* Ceres can model a **wide variety of problems**, beyond simple nonlinear least squares, thanks to robust loss functions and local parameterizations (e.g. for quaternions).
-* Ceres is **very fast**, thanks to threaded cost function evaluators, threaded linear solvers, and generous amounts of engineering time spent optimizing
+* Ceres is **very fast**, thanks to threaded cost function evaluators, threaded linear solvers, and generous amounts of engineering time spent optimizing.
-* Ceres has **multiple nonlinear solvers** including trust region (fast, uses more memory) and line search (slower, uses less memory)
+* Ceres has **multiple nonlinear solvers** including trust region (fast, uses more memory) and line search (slower, uses less memory).
-* Ceres has **multiple linear solvers** for both sparse and dense systems, leveraging Eigen or MKL for dense solving, CHOLMOD or CXSparse for sparse solving, and specialized linear solvers bundle adjustment
+* Ceres has **multiple linear solvers** for both sparse and dense systems, leveraging Eigen or MKL for dense solving, CHOLMOD or CXSparse for sparse solving, and specialized linear solvers for bundle adjustment.
 * Ceres has **thorough automated tests** ensuring it is high-quality
-* Ceres is **industrial grade** thanks to **many compute-years** spent running its code, analyzing the results, and improving it
+* Ceres is **industrial grade** thanks to **many compute-years** spent running its code, analyzing the results, and improving it.
-* Ceres has **world-class solution quality**, with the best known results of any least squares solver on the `NIST least squares precision benchmark`_
+* Ceres has **world-class solution quality**, with the best known results of any least squares solver on the `NIST least squares precision benchmark`_.
-* Ceres has an **active community** encouraging contributions and mentoring those starting out
+* Ceres has an **active community** encouraging contributions and mentoring those starting out.
-* Ceres runs on **many platforms** including Linux, Windows, Mac OS X, Android, and iOS (sort of)
+* Ceres runs on **many platforms** including Linux, Windows, Mac OS X, Android, and iOS (sort of).
-* Ceres is **liberally licensed (BSD)** so that you can use it freely in commercial applications without releasing your code
+* Ceres is **liberally licensed (BSD)** so that you can use it freely in commercial applications without releasing your code.

 .. _NIST least squares precision benchmark: https://groups.google.com/forum/#!topic/ceres-solver/UcicgMPgbXw